Five Triangle Nonprofits Benefit from $87,000 In Grants

 The Jandy Ammons Foundation Distributes First Round of Project-Focused Gifts

-Raleigh, NC – January XX, 2013 – Five Triangle-based nonprofit groups have new projects underway thanks to The Jandy Ammons Foundation, Inc., a nonprofit, family foundation that awards grants to organizations seeking to enhance local communities.
+Raleigh, NC – January 2013 – Five Triangle-based nonprofit groups have new projects underway thanks to The Jandy Ammons Foundation, Inc., a nonprofit, family foundation that awards grants to organizations seeking to enhance local communities.
 The Foundation is giving more than $87,000 to help the nonprofits fund projects designed to teach kids about nature, encourage active lifestyles and cultivate fresh produce.

 “We believe charitable organizations provide valuable support and education to our society,” says Jan Ammons, The Jandy Ammons Foundation co-founder and president.
 “We purposely seek out nonprofits who are planning projects that contribute to the health of local communities, but need the capital to make them a reality.”

 The 2013 recipients of The Jandy Ammons Foundation grants and the planned projects are:

 · Miracle League of the Triangle will build a new baseball field specifically for children with special needs.

 · Inter-Faith Food Shuttle will construct a new aquaponics system to help grow a healthy, hunger-free community.

 · Agape Kure Beach Ministries will install swamp platforms for use in wildlife education.

 · North Carolina Native Plant Society will develop a Black Creek greenway wildlife habitat.